tschaffter/debian/README.md

 | Provenance | If you know the date when you deployed an environment, you can retrieve the version of all the system dependencies used.\* |
 | Reproducibility | Deploy any past versions of your environments. |

-\* Assumes that the `latest` version of the environment at that time has been deployed.
+\* Assumes that the `latest` version of the environment available at that time has been deployed.
 The script `debian.sh` is provided to garantee that by running `docker-compose pull` before deploying the environment selected.